Japanese destroyer Shigure (1935): Construction and initial career

 In July 1937, the Second Sino-Japanese War broke out, prompting Shigure and her destroyers to assist the war effort.
 On 10 August, Shigure arrived at the battle of Shanghai and immediately saw use conducting shore bombardment to cover the invading Japanese troops from Chinese counterattack.
 On the 18th, Shigure and her destroyers were attacked by Chinese shore batteries but managed to withdraw without damage.
 For the rest of the month, Shigure ferried troops to landing points in China before she withdrew to Japan and took Shiratsuyu, Ariake, and Yūgure with her, ending their involvement in the Sino-Japanese war until an entire year later when Shigure assisted the battle of Wuhan, but only with local patrol duty off the Chinese coast.
 The only action came on 5 August 1938 when Shigure, Shiratsuyu, Ariake and the gunboat conducted shore bombardment on attacking ground troops while operating in the Yangtze River.

 On 1 December 1938, after a series of reforms to the compositions of Japanese destroyer squadrons, destroyer division 9 was renamed to destroyer division 27, although it remained unchanged otherwise with Shigure continuing as flagship.
-A series of patrol and training duties ensued until the start of 1941 when Shigure served in a blockade with the intend to persuade a ceasefire in relation to the Franco Thai war.
+A series of patrol and training duties ensued until the start of 1941 when Shigure served in a blockade with the intent to persuade a ceasefire in relation to the Franco Thai war.